Wood Floor Drying

 A general rule of thumb is, if the floor has been wet for 1.5 days or less, an Injectidry Floor Drying System can save the wet floor and completely dry it out about 90% of the time with little to no damage when completely dry in 3-5 days.
 This is without a doubt the best way to dry a wet hardwood floor.

 If the floor has been wet for longer, the Injectidry system will still dry out the floor, but the floor may need to be sanded refinished to complete the repair.

 Just because the Injectidry system can dry out a wood floor, flatten it and make it look fine, this may not be the right course of action.
-If the floor has been wet for 3 days or more, mold is probably forming under the wood floor, even if you cannot see it.
+If the floor has been wet for 3 days or more, the mold is probably forming on the wood floor, even if you cannot see it.
 I do not usually recommend drying if the floor has been wet for 3 or more days because of probable mold growth under the wet wood floor.
-The floor boards under the hardwood are not finished and they can turn moldy fast.
-There is also usually a layer of paper as well as saw dust from installation under the floor.
+The floorboards under the hardwood are not finished and they can turn moldy fast.
+There is also usually a layer of paper as well as sawdust from installation under the floor.
 The paper gets moldy easily and needs to be removed.